janiversen/modbus_server/README.md

-# modbus_server
+# custom_components
-A test server for modbus
+Components that should be in Home Assistant, but for different reasons have not been accepted.